Domestic Demand in Argentina

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-National consumer prices rose 2.7% over the previous month in June, coming in below May’s 3.1% month-on-month increase, and marking the lowest reading in six months, according to the National Statistical Institute (INDEC).
+Consumer prices rose 4.0% over the previous month in August, coming in well above July’s 2.2% increase and ending a four-month streak of moderating price growth, according to the National Statistical Institute (INDEC).

-Industrial production fell 6.9% over the same month of last year in May, according to data released by the National Statistical Institute (INDEC) on 4 July.
+Industrial production dropped 1.9% over the same month of last year in July, according to data released by the National Statistical Institute (INDEC) on 5 September.